 It’s the hope that pulls us upright again after a sickness or minor depression.
 It’s the imagining… The hope of a kiss, an eventual kiss, again.

 So the trail forks in the dark, once again.
-And as a hungry tiger I find my way back onto the path of self-discovery.
+And like a hungry tiger I find my way back onto the path of self-discovery.
 Alone as the weather begins heading towards a rainy Fall.
 Wishing for one or another of the women who come into view to make up their minds.
 Or perhaps, the lesson is in the loneliness again.
-I am pushing to hard, again.
+I am pushing too hard, again.
 The striving again, without the easy job, the easy money.

 Perfecting my roll again.
 Slowing it down to keep from frightening the tentative yeses.
 Getting an “Easy Tiger,” again.
 And heading back onto the trail alone.
 In the dark.